 Sales at racecourses are decreasing year by year, but off-track sales including internet betting are conversely in an upward trend.
-The ratio between racecourse sales and off-track sales stood at 50:50 in 2001, the ratio of off-track sales has increased greatly year by year since then, in 2020 it was 1:99.
+The ratio between racecourse sales and off-track sales stood at 50:50 in 2001, the ratio of off-track sales has increased greatly year by year since then, in 2021 it was 1:99.

-One of the reasons for this is that off-track sales days and
+One of the reasons for this is that off-track sales days

-races are on the increase between racecourses.
+and races are on the increase between racecourses.
 Another is that a nationwide system of sales for listed races featuring high-quality racing has been established.
 A third reason is that telephone and web betting have grown dramatically with the development of systems for providing online race video, odds and other information.
-Another factor was the fact that no audience horse racing was held due to the spread of COVID-19 infection.
+Another factor was the fact that spread of COVID-19 restricted spectators' admission.